Foods That Can Help You Conceive

 High quality proteins in your diet are important for your fertility.
 The best quality proteins contain essential amino acids.
 Wild Salmon is rich in omega-3 fatty acids, which helps to regulate reproductive hormones and increase blood flow to the reproductive organs.
 Salmon is lower in mercury than other fatty fish.

 Note for avid fish eaters; steer clear of shark, swordfish, king mackerel and tilefish when trying to get pregnant.

 Research conducted at the Harvard School of Public Health observed around 19,000 women who were actively trying to get pregnant.
 They found that infertility was 39 percent more likely in women with a high intake of animal-based protein.
 But women who ate a lot of plant protein were substantially less likely to have trouble trying with conception.

-So, throw chickpeas into a salad, or make a vegetarian chili.
+Throw chickpeas into a salad, or make a vegetarian chili.
 Don’t like beans?
-Lentils, tofu, and nuts are good plant-based proteins as well.
+Lentils, tofu and nuts are good plant-based proteins as well.

 Dairy products are essential for the calcium and protein they provide.
 Studies have found that one or two servings of whole (full-fat) milk products (like ice-cream!) can protect against certain types of ovulatory infertility.

 It is recommended that you swap one low-fat milk item a day with a full-fat option.

 Pumpkin seeds are high in non-heme iron, the type of iron found in certain plant based foods and iron-fortified foods.